-MismatchError - If node is not in the same game as the profile pygambit.gambit.MixedBehaviorProfile.is_defined_at infoset (Infoset or str) - The information set to check.
+MismatchError - If node is not in the same game as the profile infoset (Infoset or str) - The information set to check.
 If a string is passed, the information set is determined by finding the information set with that label, if any.

-$MixedBehaviorProfile.is_defined_at(infoset: Infoset | str) \rightarrow bool$ pygambit.gambit.MixedBehaviorProfile.liap_value
+MixedBehaviorProfile.is_defined_at(infoset: Infoset | str) \rightarrow bool pygambit.gambit.MixedBehaviorProfile.liap_value